loubnabnl/canine-mednli/README.md

 We are interested in Natural Language Inference (NLI) on medical data using CANINE, a pre-trained tokenization-free encoder, that operates directly on character sequences without explicit tokenization and a fixed vocabulary, it is available in this [repo](https://github.com/google-research/language/tree/master/language/canine).
 We want to predict the relation between a hypothesis and a premise as:  Entailement, Contraction or Neutral using [MedNLI](https://jgc128.github.io/mednli/), a medical dataset annotated by doctors for NLI.
 We will also use BERT.

+This work is part of a project in the course **Algorithms for speech and natural language processing** at the MVA master program.
+The repo for the project with more experiments using CANINE for different NLP tasks can be found [here](https://github.com/chloeskt/canine_mva).

 ## Setup
 ``` bash
 # Clone this repository